chenchih/5G_automationLinux/Iperflog_parser/ReadMe.md

 <a name="2.3"></a>
 ### 2.3 Parse_bidirectional: Parse bidrectional log and write result to excel on different sheet [🔙](#2.pythonCode)
 - Code Name: `bidirectional.py`
-	- Description: This case allow to parsing the bidrirectional tput value into excel.
+	- **Description**: This case allow to parsing the bidrirectional tput value into excel.
 If you see the bidirectional log you will have notice will have a TX and RX string which is what I will filter to capture the TPUT value.
-	- Support LogFile: `iperf3_bidirectional`
+	- **Support LogFile**: `iperf3_bidirectional`

 ![bidirectional_output](img/bidirectional_output.png)

 <a name="2.4"></a>
 ### 2.4 Parse_log_workingdir: Parse All log file and write result to excel in different sheet (sheet name by filename) [🔙](#2.pythonCode)
 - Code Name: `parse_alllog_excelSheet_v2_release.py`
-	- Description: This case will just parse all the log or txt file extesion file and parse these log without enter your log file and write result into excel.
+	- **Description**: This case will just parse all the log or txt file extesion file and parse these log without enter your log file and write result into excel.
-	- Support LogFile: `input_Mbits` `input_Gbits`
+	- **Support LogFile**: `input_Mbits` `input_Gbits`

 ![parse_excelshee_output](img/parse_excelsheet_output.png)